Hone logo

 Expected Behavior:

-1. When a user hovers over an element associated with the tooltip, the tooltip should appear.
+1. When the mouse enters the host element, the tooltip should appear.

-2. When the user moves their mouse away from the element, the tooltip should disappear.
+3. When the mouse leaves the host element or the tooltip area, the tooltip should disappear.

 Edge Cases to Consider: